Overwhelmed in Stanislaus County? Here's How to Get Help Without 20 Phone Calls

 Spend 3 minutes on the Resources page.
 Go to helpishope.org/resources and complete the Total Resource Check‑In as best you can right now.

 Let someone else help carry the load.
-When your resource guide arrives or a staff member reaches out, you don’t have to have it all together.
-Their job is to turn what you’re going through into action.
+When your resource guide arrives or a staff member reaches out, you don't have to have it all together.
+Our job is to turn what you're going through into action.

 If you were to start with just one step today, would filling out the Total Resource Check‑In or talking to someone through the 24/7 chat feel more doable for you?